samharshe/Lectures/readme.md

-I need to watch more lectures on the ...philosophy... of computer science, programming, and engineering.
+In addition to learning to write the code, design the algorithms, and so on, I would like to understand the philosophy of computer science, programming, and engineering.
+What is being debated with respect to the future of software development?
+Where has the industry gone wrong?
+What is the implicit metaphysics of OOP?

-I'll store my notes here and push them to GitHub to keep a record of my thoughts as I learn more about the concrete and abstract problems in this profession that I am hoping to enter.
+I'll watch lectures, probably mostly on YouTube, record my notes here, and push them to GitHub.
+Probably nobody will read them (not even me), but it will be good to have a record of my work to orient myself philosophically in this area.